 The next day would have been the day that I did the prison tour, but after a lot of people warned me off I decided not to.
 I looked into it further and it turns out that the money from the tours goes to helping people escape, and I didn’t want to be part of that.
 Instead I spent the day at Plaza San Pedro, next to the prison.
 The plaza is a hub of activity, and was interesting to sit for a couple of hours and people watch.

 I saw an old man doing yoga on his own, loads of people come in and out of the prison, lots of tourists meeting for the ‘free’ city tour (stay away) and finally an orange juice seller that amazed me.
 He peeled the orange like I’d never seen before, so I filmed him.
 As you can see, he wants money.
 I offered him 1 Boliviano, but he refused once I’d stopped filming.
 He came over to the bench and demanded 10.
 I said no, assuming Bolivian law would let you film in a public place just like the UK.
-He mentioned the word ‘policia’ and I just upped and left.
+He mentioned the word ‘policia’ and the person I was travelling with became uncomfortable and urged me to pay.

 On the Sunday morning I found out that cars are banned on certain days.
 It’s part of an air pollution reducing scheme from the government.
 I went for a nice walk.
 No cars, no fumes, no pain, and seeing Bolivians turn the streets into football pitches, bouncy castles, markets and of course, political walks, was nice.